-Health pandemics or epidemics, including the COVID-19 pandemic and other public health crises, may materially and adversely affect our business, financial condition and results of operations.
+Pandemics, epidemics and other public health crises, may materially and adversely affect our business, financial condition and results of operations.

-The COVID-19 pandemic and other public health crises may materially and adversely affect our business, financial condition and results of operations in several ways.
+Pandemics, epidemics and other public health crises, including a potential resurgence of COVID-19 cases, may materially and adversely affect our business, financial condition and results of operations in several ways.
 For example, because our supply chain for raw materials, drug substance and drug product is worldwide, it could be subject to significant disruptions.
 There may be related restrictions on the export, import or shipment of raw materials, drug substance or drug product that could materially delay our business or clinical trials.
-In addition, our ability to initiate clinical sites and enroll patients globally may be negatively impacted by the COVID-19 pandemic and other public health crises.
+In addition, our ability to initiate clinical sites and enroll patients globally may be negatively impacted by pandemics, epidemics and other public health crises.

-With each additional COVID-19 variant, there is a risk that COVID-19 infections could affect a sizable number of employees at the same time, which could in turn significantly affect our operations.
+For example, with the emergence of additional COVID-19 variants, there is a risk that COVID-19 infections could affect a sizable number of employees at the same time, which could in turn significantly affect our operations.
 Additionally, if any of our critical vendors are impacted, our business could be affected if we become unable to timely procure essential equipment, clinical trial drug product, supplies or services.